KevinBian107/SIP-Demos/README.md

 - Week 7 & 8 notebooks

 > ### Variable selections:
 - How doe we choose what variable to use?
-We can do ANOVA, but can we do something more general and more systematic?
+We can do ANOVA (this requires all possible subsets, this is not good computationally), but can we do something more general and more systematic?
-    - selection criterions (modified $R^2$, AIC/BIC, cross validation), stepwise (forward/backward) selection, anotehr perspective of regularizatin an  shrinking
+    - Selection criterions (adjusted $R^2$ to number of predictors, AIC/BIC, cross validation), stepwise (forward/backward) selection, anotehr perspective of regularizatin an  shrinking
 - Week 8 & 9 notebooks

 ## Convcersions